MarkosBont/MarkosBont/README.md

 Previously twice at [SkillCorner](https://github.com/SkillCorner), where I worked on football tracking data.

-Currently looking for **Summer 2027 internships** in ML engineering, software engineering, and applied LLM work.
+Currently looking for **Summer 2027 internships** in ML and software engineering.

 ### Selected work